-The method used to calculate the global exposure is the VaR.
+The method used to calculate the global exposure for this Sub-fund is Value at Risk ("VaR").
 With this type of approach, the maximum potential loss that the Sub-fund could suffer within a certain time horizon and a certain degree of confidence is estimated.
-VaR is a statistical approach and under no circumstances does its use guarantee a minimum performance.
+VaR is a statistical approach and under no circumstance does its use guarantee a minimum performance.
 Given the risk profile and investment strategy of the Sub-fund, the Management Company has selected the absolute VaR approach to set VaR limits.

-The approach adopted to calculate the leverage is the sum of the notionals of the financial derivatives instruments used by the Sub-fund.
-Considering the investment strategies characterizing the Sub-fund, the expected level of leverage of this Sub-fund may vary from 0% to 400% excluding the portfolio's total net value.
+The approach adopted to calculate the leverage is the sum of the notionals of the financial derivative instruments used by the Sub-fund.
+Considering the investment strategies characterising the Sub-fund, the expected level of leverage of this Sub-fund may vary up to 350%, excluding the portfolio's total net value.